Special Educational Needs & Disabilities

 4. Local Response

 Lincolnshire is in its eighth year of implementing SEND reforms and has strongly embedded the key principles.
-The SEND partnership’s ambition is that:

 • CYP, parents, carers, and professionals understand the help available to them in Lincolnshire.
 That they have the right support, at the right time, in the right setting.

 • Mainstream schools feel more confident supporting CYP with SEND.
-Schools will continue to work with families, so families feel confident in supporting their CYP at home, too.
+Schools will continue to work with families, so families feel confident in supporting their CYP at home too.

 • School exclusions are avoided by ensuring good communication with all services that can help CYP.

-• High aspirations are maintained for CYP with SEND; there is support for CYP to achieve their goals and thrive academically; CYP become independent adults post-education.
+• High aspirations are maintained for CYP with SEND: there is support for CYP to achieve their goals and thrive academically; CYP become independent adults post-education.

 Lincolnshire Community Health Service provide specialist services, including:

-• Children’s Therapy Service, for 0-19 years, delivered by an integrated team of occupational, and physiotherapists, and speech and language therapists.
+• Children’s Therapy Service, for 0-19 years, delivered by an integrated team of occupational, physiotherapists, and speech and language therapists.

 When there are concerns about a child’s development, behaviour, or educational needs, the Community Paediatric Service provide a secondary service for CYP upon referral.
 Referrals can be made by primary care settings, hospital and community health professionals, schools, and the local education authority.
 The service accepts referrals up to aged 16 years (or 19 if the child has moved into the area and/ or are placed in a special school).